If establishing reliable relationships is what you excel at, Contract Administration should be a job for you.

 It’s a highly skilled job that requires a good understanding of the key elements of construction contracts.

-The whole process of contract management involves nine stages — each of them requiring a close attention.
+The whole process of contract management involves nine stages — each of them requiring close attention.
 The flow-chart below offers a quick overview on this:

 A Contract Administrator will also be responsible for reviewing insurance requirements, and ensuring that all forms and approvals are in place before construction begins.